mrdominguez/dremio-rest-client/README.md

 - Added support for redirections (Follow redirects is enabled by default.
 To disable, use `-noredirect`)

 ### Version 1.0
-- Initial release of my Dremio REST client: `dremio-rest.pl`
+- Initial release of the Dremio REST client: `dremio-rest-client.pl`
 - All arguments are flag-based (see [Usage](https://github.com/mrdominguez/dremio-rest-client/blob/main/README.md#usage))
 - Improved readability of the JSON response content output by using **Data::Dumper**
 - Use `-login` to get a token from Dremio and save it to a file (implies `-t=default_token_file`)